IGME-RIT/Bufferless-Rendering-Rendering-Geometry-Procedurally/README.md

-# Index Buffer Rendering: Rendering Geometry Procedurally
+# Bufferless Rendering: Rendering Geometry Procedurally

 This example builds off of the previous, adding more indices, and using them to generate several triangles in different positions.